 I think a great deal about how the internet is influencing society.
 I suppose some of this comes from having such a nostalgic turn of mind.
 I still remember very slow dial-up connections (insert modem snarl here), and even a time before the internet.
 There is no doubt that the accelerating rate of internet connectivity (and bandwidth) has made the world a very different place to what it was just a decade or three ago

 There is much to be said about how the internet is affecting human society, both positively and negatively.
 There’s the scourge of fake news, bias-reinforcing filter bubbles, comforting echo chambers, and the curse of diminishing privacy.
 But there is also access to life-enhancing opportunities such as the sharing of information and ideas, the freedom to express oneself, and even social revolutions.

 But what I’ve been mulling over most intensely of late is the relationship between the internet and human kindness – on a personal scale.
-Phishing, hacking, scamming, and the like are more obvious examples, but for most of us these involve faceless, nefarious, geographically-remote trolls.
-What about our own personal relationships with the people we actually know in analogue, as it were, as expressed on the internet?
+Phishing, hacking, scamming, and the like are more obvious examples, but for most of us, these involve faceless, nefarious, geographically-remote trolls.
+What about our own personal relationships with the people we actually know in analog, as it were, as expressed on the internet?
 Why is it that we are often so unkind to the people we know when we are online?

-The internet removes the barriers of space and time, and hence allows us to interact with one another socially, as well as professionally like never before.
+The internet removes the barriers of space and time and hence allows us to interact with one another socially, as well as professionally like never before.
 And mostly, this brings out the good in us.
 We share, we collaborate, we communicate, we support, we upvote, we comment, and we know what’s going on in other people’s lives.

 But we can also be quite venomous.